Mumbai, through the eyes of four Adivasi women workers

 Toppo went on to attain a Bachelor’s degree.
 Today, she works over 15 hours a day, across four households, and earns about Rs 30,000 a month.
 Not every woman from her community manages to secure a degree, or earns as much in income.
 Yet Toppo’s struggles to make a life for herself in the city are similar to theirs.

 Adivasi women workers like her form an invisibilised community in Mumbai, whose numbers have grown steadily over the years, according to several workers and others who work with the community that I spoke to.
 These numbers are difficult to determine, because there is no formal process by which their migration and employment status is registered with the government.
 But, according to Maria Goretti Xalxo, an award-winning social worker from the Adivasi community in Odisha, who has been working in Mumbai since the mid-1980s, “Today you’ll find migrant Adivasis from Chota Nagpur scattered in pockets across Mumbai in Bandra, Santacruz, Mahim, Malad, Chembur, Cuffe Parade and Worli.”
+Apart from the Kurukh community, women from Munda, Kharia and Santal Adivasi communities also migrate to the city in substantial numbers.

 She added, “Nobody keeps an official count, but they probably number over a lakh.”